Baota District: Qing dynasty

 Shun forces continued to control Tianbao Fu in the face of ascendant Qing dynasty forces in 1645.
-Led by Li Guo and Gao Yigong, Shun forces retreated from Wayaobao to Tianbao Fu's urban center.
+Led by Li Guo and Gao Yigong, Shun forces retreated from Wayaobu to Tianbao Fu's urban center.
 They held it for 20 days before being abandoning it due to lack of food supplies.

 In March 1649, Qing general Wang Yongqiang led a rebellion, killing local governor Wang Zhengzhi.

 From 1753 to 1773, the region was afflicting by droughts during 10 of its 20 springs, culminating in a failed harvest in 1773.

 The White Lotus Rebellion afflicted the region in 1796.
 Rich families were robbed, and tax collections were resisted.

 The Dungan Revolt afflicted the region in 1868, with a major riot breaking out in Sanshilipu (三十里铺), in what is now the town of Liulin.

 In 1877, a drought afflicted the region so badly that people resorted to cannibalism.
 This episode was part of the wider Northern Chinese Famine of 1876–1879, which afflicted the Shaanbei region that year, and led to numerous documented instances of cannibalism in and around present-day Yan'an.

 In August 1889, a severe flood afflicted the region, resulting in crops getting washed away.

 Frost afflicted the region's crops beginning in the summer of 1899, freezing and killing crops.
 This continued every summer throughout the next five years.

 In 1904 and 1910, the prominent imperial academy in the area, Heming Academy (和鸣书院 (和鳴書院, Hèmíng Shūyuàn)) was spun off into two modern-styled schools.